Cybergabe/Cybergabe/README.md

-# 👋 Hello, I'm **Ibikunle Gabriel**.
+# 👋 Hello, I'm **Cybergabe**.
 Welcome to my GitHub profile.
 I am a cybersecurity professional with a keen interest in UNIX/LINUX engineering and adminstration, penetration testing, data privacy, malware analysis, and network analysis.
 I'm deeply committed to solving complex problems, exploring new technologies, building pragmatic projects and sharing my knowledge of the beautiful and expansive world of information security.

 ## 🚀🦾 **Skills and Competencies**
 Here are my key skills and competencies
+- Autmation with Cron and Airflow
+- PowerShell
+- Bash scripting
+- Python scripting
 - Database administration with SQL
 - Machine Learning
 - Deep Learning
-- Data Visualization
+- Data Visualization with Metabase
-- Qualitative data analysis
-- Financial modeling
-- Git
+- Git and Github
-- Time series forecasting
-- PL-SEM
 - Markdown
 ## 🛠️ **Tools**
 Here are the data science and data analytics tools I use efficiently